 Bank of America cards that earn rewards points

 All Bank of America cards earn points — even Bank of America’s cashback credit cards.
-Though, you can only redeem points as cash back with cashback cards.
-Here are some of the Bank of America credit cards that let you earn rewards on purchases.
+However, you can only redeem points as cash back with cashback cards.

 Choosing Bank of America cards